codr7/whirlisp/README.md

 ### Macros

 In most commonly used languages, this is about as far as it would be possible to take the API.
-There are various tricks circulating depending on language, method chaining being one of the more common approaches; but it more often than not ends up feeling more like chasing your own tail than actually improving the situation.
+There are various tricks depending on language, method chaining being one of the more common approaches; but it more often than not ends up feeling like chasing your tail rather than actually improving the situation.
 Ruby's implicit block arguments, Python's with-statement and Java's try-with-resources are examples of facilities provided to solve specific classes of macro problems.

-I can spot two obvious possibilities to improve the API using macros:
+I can spot two relatively trivial possibilities to improve the API using macros:

-The first would be to add a `with-open-tables`-macro to get rid of the need to manually close the file, as well as `unwind-protect`.
+The first is adding a `with-open-tables`-macro to get rid of the need to manually close the file, as well as `unwind-protect`.
+We're generating a unique symbol and binding it to `$tbl`, which is then used to avoid shadowing identifiers in the macro expansion scope.

 ```lisp
 (defmacro with-open-tables ((&rest tbls) &body body)